Observability

 OpenTelemetry Distributed Tracing

-Dvara includes OpenTelemetry distributed tracing via Micrometer Tracing with the OTel bridge.
+DVARA includes OpenTelemetry distributed tracing out of the box.
 Traces are automatically created for every request and provider call, with W3C traceparent headers propagated to upstream LLM providers.

 How It Works

-- Server spans — Spring MVC auto-instruments every incoming HTTP request
+- Server spans — one per incoming HTTP request

-ProviderDispatchercreates child observations forchat,streamChat, andembedoperations, enriched with token usage and session ID - MCP filter spans — Each MCP filter creates a child observation: registry lookup, policy evaluation, PII scanning, and upstream server call
+chat,streamChat,embed), enriched with token usage and session ID - MCP filter spans — one per stage of the MCP filter pipeline (server registry lookup, policy evaluation, PII scanning, upstream server call)

 LLM Span Hierarchy